 3 Main SPECIES Facts for Freshwater Catfish

-The 3 main species of Catfish Include
+The 3 main types of Catfish Include

 - Blue Catfish (Icalurus Furcatus)